Cocos Island

 Whales

-From January to April, From August to December
+From August to April

 Described by Jaques Cousteau as one of the world’s most beautiful islands, Cocos should be high on the bucket list of any serious diver.
 And, while the submarine landscape is more austere, the strong oceanic currents that converge at Cocos mean that the island is a beacon for pelagic marine life - including some of the biggest of all.
 Around 20 dive sites have now been documented around the volcanic island, consisting of sheer but shallow walls, plunging pinnacles, dramatic drifts and beautiful blue-water dives.